-Priority 3: Securing successful and seamless transitions
+4.3 Priority 3: Securing successful and seamless transitions

-- 42. Wherever possible, the Worcestershire Autism Partnership Group will work on influencing other organisations, providers and public services to develop their understanding of autism spectrum conditions, to make reasonable adjustments to better support people, and in particular, to help people experience successful and seamless transitions between services and placements. - 43.
-People with autism spectrum conditions can find change very difficult and are often unable to visualise what life might be like in the future.
-Transitions can happen at all ages, and the transition from children's to adult services can be a particularly traumatic time for young people and their families, often associated with high levels of anxiety.
+- 4.3.1 Wherever possible, the Autism Strategic Partnership Group (ASPG) will work on influencing other organisations, providers and public services to develop their understanding of autism spectrum conditions, to make reasonable adjustments to better support people, and in particular, to help people experience successful and seamless transitions between services and placements. - 4.3.2 People with autism spectrum conditions can find change very difficult and are often unable to visualise what life might be like in the future.
+Transitions can happen at all ages and the transition from children's to adult services can be a particularly traumatic time for young people and their families, often associated with high levels of anxiety.
 Becoming an adult can be daunting for any young person.
-The aim of the strategy is to enable support to prepare for adulthood to be accessed through ordinarily available services as well as specialist services where this is needed. - 44.
-Some children will not require the same level of service when they are an adult, and some will require more.
+The aim of the strategy is to enable support to prepare for adulthood to be accessed through ordinarily available services as well as specialist services where this is needed. - 4.3.3 Some children will not require the same level of service when they are an adult and some will require more.
 The level of service will be determined by an assessment of need.
-We aim to have a clear pathway for those young people who may require more specialist support from social care services as adults. - 45.
-Social workers are linked with schools to identify children as early as possible who may need this additional support and to plan the transition with the young person and their family.

-46. A "Transition Toolkit" for children and young people with autism spectrum conditions (both for Early Years and school age) has been produced and used to support successful transitions.
+We aim to have a clear pathway for those young people who may require more specialist support from social care services as adults. - 4.3.4 Social workers are linked with schools to identify children as early as possible who may need this additional support and to plan the transition with the young person and their family. - 4.3.5 A "Transition Toolkit" for children and young people with autism spectrum conditions (both for Early Years and school age) has been produced and used to support successful transitions.
 Each child and young person going through transition has a plan and providers of early years, schools and post 16 provision have access to the toolkit.
 This will be reviewed as a priority and include information that would support successful transition for adults with autism spectrum conditions.

-Priority 4: Improving access to education and employment
+4.4 Priority 4: Improving access to education, training and employment

-- 47. 'Fulfilling and Rewarding Lives' (March 2010) says that the ability to get, and keep, a job and then to progress in work is the best route out of poverty, and is a central part of social inclusion. - 48.
-Nationally only 15% of adults with a diagnosis of autism spectrum conditions are in employment (Redman, S et al (2009) Don't Write me off: Make the system fair for people with autism.
+- 4.4.1 'Fulfilling and Rewarding Lives' (March 2010) says that the ability to get, and keep, a job and then to progress in work is the best route out of poverty and is a central part of social inclusion. - 4.4.2 Nationally only 15% of adults with a diagnosis of autism spectrum conditions are in employment (Redman, S et al (2009) Don't Write me off: Make the system fair for people with autism.
 London.
 NAS) Success in employment starts by ensuring that children and young people have their needs identified and met in school.
-Work experience opportunities should be matched to a young person's strengths and interests, and awareness training for work experience providers will support successful placements. - 49.
-Training should include reasonable adjustments that should be considered as part of placement arrangements and providers need to access awareness raising and training if placements are to be successful.
+Work experience opportunities should be matched to a young person's strengths and interests and awareness training for work experience providers will support successful placements. - 4.4.3 Training should include reasonable adjustments that should be considered as part of placement arrangements and providers need to access awareness raising and training if placements are to be successful.
 Adults with autism spectrum conditions often need support with building skills and overcoming barriers to work and Worcestershire wants to help people with autism spectrum conditions make the most of their talents by getting the same opportunities to employment as everyone else.
 This will include working with some employers in order to raise their understanding of autism and what reasonable adjustments they can make.

 Providing suitable school and college places for all types of autism is necessary.

 There is a shortage in County.
 Proper provision is needed, with properly trained staff, whether in mainstream/base/independent or some 'in between' situation.
-(Comment by Carer)